UD-CISC374/educational-game-project-team-11-david-and-kevin/README.md

 # Instructions
 You can move around the screen with the arrow keys.
-You switch which mode you are using 1,2,3 which gives your character different functionality.
+You switch which mode you are using 1 and 2 which gives your character different functionality.
 You can plant crops, set mines and tubing using the SPACEBAR depending on which character and mode you are on.
+Make sure you are on the farm area (in brown) when you are planting seeds.
+Pay attention to your farm area and protect it from invading wildlife.